Salhouse Broad Timeline

 1962- Broads Holiday film 1962.
 Take a look here- http://www.britishpathe.com/video/broads-holiday

 1982 - The Broads Authority undertake a 21 year lease to manage Salhouse Broad

-The old wreck which lies at the mouth to the Old Wherry Cut, and is gradually dying away, is thought to have been a Submarine Chaser, or Gun Boat.
+The old wreck which lies at the mouth to the Old Wherry Cut, and is gradually dying away, is thought to have been a Submarine Chaser, or Gun Boat in World War One.
 It is likely that is was a Motor Launch order from the USA and built by the Canadians, delivered between 1915-1916 in the batch ML1-550.
 In all there were 580 motor launches (ML), also known as Mosquitoes.

-After WWI, the ML was bought privately by a local character known as 'The Major', and used as a pleasure craft.
+After World War One, the ML was bought privately by a local character known as 'The Major', and used as a pleasure craft.
 For many years she was enjoyed by her owner on these waterways.
 From the video we can see that in 1953 that it still had the name Water Witch written on the bow.

-At the outbreak of WWII the boat, along with others was requisitioned by the Ministery of Defence and moored on Salhouse Broad with arrangements of posts and wires to deter German seaplanes and spies from landing.
+At the start of World War Two the boat, along with others, was requisitioned by the Ministery of Defence and moored on Salhouse Broad with arrangements of posts and wires to deter German seaplanes and spies from landing.

 Following the Second World War, any similar boats that were in good enough condition, were taken to boat yards for repairs.
 Water Witch was not so lucky and remains on Salhouse Broad today.